How and Why Educators are Including Video Assignments in their Courses

 - News Reports

 In contrast to a typical in-class presentation that vanishes into thin air with little feedback, video assignments can be powerful learning tools for students as a persuasive visual argument requires deep, iterative conceptual and rhetorical thinking.
-Not only is it necessary for the student to synthesize various sources on the subject content, but she must also write it down as a script, read it, decide who to interview or record, and then create a video, requiring hours of filming and subsequent editing.
-Each of these steps repeatedly exposes and reinforces the subject content.
+Not only is it necessary for the student to synthesize various sources on the subject content, but she must also write it down as a script, read it, decide who to interview or record, and then create a video, requiring time spent filming and editing.
+All of those separate cognitive activities engage with the topic in different ways, stimulating creative and analytic work.
 Additionally, student created videos place students on display, and as such, students make a greater effort to master the subject content so as to avoid embarrassment in front of their peers.
 So students get to practice and demonstrate their grasp of key course concepts, but student-made video also promotes creativity and individuality, basically eliminating concerns about plagiarism.

 A great deal of research reveals students themselves find video projects to be more beneficial to their own understanding and mastery of subject material.
-Consider a study conducted by Greene and Crespi (2012) on the perceived value of college student created videos as a tool for enhancing the student learning experience.
-They looked at two different business courses in a state university.
-One of the courses was an undergraduate accounting course and the other is an undergraduate marketing course, both in a school of business.
+One study by Greene and Crespi (2012) looked at the perceived value of student-created videos as a tool for enhancing the student learning experience.
+Their data came from an accounting and a marketing course at a state university.

-Each course assigned its students a video project to test their mastery of the material.
+Each course assigned its students a video project to assess their mastery of the material.
 The survey data gathered from the students who created the videos revealed that students found such projects “creative, unique and educational.”
-Moreover, the students who watched the creative projects found that the “the videos were extremely helpful, put a fun twist on learning experiences, a very good way to review material while helping others to understand the material, interesting to see the material learned in a video format, were a good learning experience, and a simple way to remember/learn the material.”
+Moreover, the students who watched the creative projects said “the videos were extremely helpful, put a fun twist on learning experiences, a very good way to review material while helping others to understand the material, interesting to see the material learned in a video format, were a good learning experience, and a simple way to remember/learn the material.”

 However, while these assignments are fun and provide academic benefits, they can also be frustrating for both students and instructors if students plan poorly, are not trained and supported with technology, or are confused about the purpose of the assignment.
 As noted by Kearney and Shuck (2006), a gap exists in assessing learning outcomes for student created videos.
-This often results in assignments which are subpar and or irrelevant to the class.
 This new form of learning activity brings with it challenges for teachers: What sort of guidelines should you set for video assignments?
 How do you make sure they are implemented effectively?

 Asessment of Video Assignments